 On the other side, human perception being what it is, stocks that have experienced a cataclysmic fall in value will rarely be considered for consolidation.
 Say Marconi was trading at 7p and consolidated its stock on a 100 to 1 basis and relisted at 700p.
 The suspicion must exist that the stock would immediately suffer weakness.
 It’s almost as if the company is preparing for a further fall in value by giving it room to decline.
 There is psychologically a much bigger gap between 700p and 0p than 7p and 0p.
 There will always be ready buyers for ‘option’ money!

 Note: This example is taken from the past on purpose (not because the article is out-of-date).
-The example is only provided as an illustration and are not intended to be a tip to buy into the mentioned company.
+The example is only provided as an illustration and is not intended to be a tip to buy into the mentioned company.